rustic-rs/rustic/README.md

 ## Open points:
  * [ ] Add tests and benchmarks
- * [ ] Add more backup-sources and restore-destinations
  * [ ] Add missing commands: copy, dump, find, mount
  * [ ] Improve error handling
  * [ ] Parallelize the code even more and optimize for speed where useful